hyperdash/AlfredWorkflows/README.md

 # Install

-Just drag'n'drop alfredworkflow files into the list pain of workflows view in preferences on your Alfred.
+Just drag'n'drop alfredworkflow files into the list pane of workflows view in preferences on your Alfred.